 Mount Desert is a very small coastal town (i.e. on the ocean, a bay, or inlet) located in the state of Maine.
-With a population of 2,200 people and just one neighborhood, Mount Desert is the 207th largest community in Maine.
+With a population of 2,190 people and just one neighborhood, Mount Desert is the 207th largest community in Maine.
+Mount Desert has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

 Mount Desert home prices are not only among the most expensive in Maine, but Mount Desert real estate also consistently ranks among the most expensive in America.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Mount Desert is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Mount Desert is a town of professionals, sales and office workers, and construction workers and builders.
-There are especially a lot of people living in Mount Desert who work in sales jobs (13.04%), teaching (13.04%), and management occupations (7.73%).
+Unlike some towns, Mount Desert isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Mount Desert are a mix of both white- and blue-collar jobs.
+Overall, Mount Desert is a town of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Mount Desert who work in teaching (13.75%), sales jobs (12.52%), and food service (8.85%).

 And if you like science, one thing you'll find is that Mount Desert has lots of scientists living in town - whether they be life scientists, physical scientists (like astronomers), or social scientists (like geographers!).
 So, if you're scientific-minded, you might like it here too.

-Mount Desert is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
-Finally, Mount Desert’s overall crime rate is lower than average for the country.
+Because of many things, Mount Desert is a great place for families with children to consider.
+First of all, many other families with children live here, making Mount Desert a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Mount Desert has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Finally, Mount Desert’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Mount Desert is worth considering.